rkapoor10/ritikkapoor-portfolio/README.md

 # My Portfolio
 This is my portfolio in the making.
-Currently building projects ans writing blogs.
+Currently building projects and writing blogs.
 At present, I know -
 1.React JS
 2.Vanilla JS